Radiologic technologist training at Mayo Clinic

 Once a year, students are required to travel at their own expense to an educational campus in Minnesota to participate in the Minnesota Society of Radiologic Technologists' Student Knowledge Bowl.
 Carpooling is encouraged.

-Tuition for MSU, MMC, SCSU, SMU, or UMary enrollment
+Tuition for MSU, MMC, RCTC, SCSU, SMU, UMary, or UWRF enrollment

-Students at Minot State University (MSU), Mount Marty College (MMC), St. Cloud State University (SCSU), Saint Mary's University (SMU) or University of Mary (UMary) pay tuition directly to Mayo Clinic School of Health Sciences, while financial aid is handled by the degree-granting academic institution.
+Students at Minot State University (MSU), Mount Marty College (MMC), Rochester Community and Technical College (RCTC), St. Cloud State University (SCSU), Saint Mary's University (SMU), University of Mary (UMary), or University of Wisconsin River Falls (UWRF) pay tuition directly to Mayo Clinic School of Health Sciences.

 Tuition for UMR enrollment